Reblexis/rubik-solver/README.md

 ## Implementation Details

 - The cube is represented using a cubie-based model, where each cubie has a position and orientation.
-- Moves are represented as transformations on the cube state.
+- Moves are represented as transformations to individual cubies (position to position mapping and rotation changes).
-- The solver uses different move sets for the general case and the G1 subgroup to optimize the search.

 ## Inspiration